Random Periodic Processes, Periodic Measures and Ergodicity: Random periodic paths and examples

 Let $\phi(s,\omega)=Y(s,\theta(-s)\omega), s\in \mathbb{R}$.
 It is easy to see that $\phi$ satisfies the definition in \cite{zh-zheng}

 Therefore $\phi$ is a periodic function and define

-It is easy to see from the first formula in (\ref{prop6d}) that $L^{\omega}$ is an invariant set, i.e. $\Phi(t,\omega)L^{\omega}=L^{\theta (t)\omega}$, $t\in \mathbb{R}^+$.
+It is easy to see from the first formula in (\ref{prop6d}) that $L^{\omega}$ is an invariant set, i.e.

+for any $t\in \mathbb{R}^+$.
 But needless to say that random periodic solution gives more detailed information about the dynamics of the random dynamical system than a general invariant set.
 Unlike the periodic solution of deterministic dynamical systems, the random dynamical system does not follow the closed curve, but move from one closed curved to another when time evolves.
 This is fundamentally different from the deterministic case, which makes it hard to study.
 However, this natural definition in random case makes it possible to gain new understanding of random phenomena with some periodic nature, where strict deterministic periodicity is not applicable.